hash-bang/Conkie/README.md

 * `system.processes.top*.*.ramPercent` - The currently used RAM percentage of the process
 * `system.processes.top*.*.cpuTime` - The currently consumed CPU time of the process
 * `system.processes.top*.*.name` - The name of the process
+* `system.processes.topIo` - An array of ranked top Disk I/O processes.
+See below for each provided object attribute.
+* `system.processes.topIo.*.pid` - The PID of a single process
+* `system.processes.topIo.*.ioRead` - The disk read in killobytes
+* `system.processes.topIo.*.ioRead` - The disk write in killobytes
+* `system.processes.topIo.*.name` - The full name of the process